Chart Pattern Research

 To identify a Descending Triangle chart pattern, investors should look for two downward-sloping trendlines that form a descending triangle.
 The pattern should generally be visible on intraday and daily charts.

-After identifying the two trendlines, investors can look for a confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
+After identifying the two trendlines, investors can look for confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
 If the security price breaks out above the resistance line, it could signal that the downtrend is now over, while a break below the support line could signal the continuation of the trend.

 5. Rectangle Top – 85% Success